forhadmethun/Data-Structure/Array/array_problem_set.md

 27. Find the number occurring odd number of times(*)
 28. Find the missing number
 29. Count number of occurrences(or frequency) in a sorted array
-30. Counte 1's in a sorted binary array.
+30. Count 1's in a sorted binary array.

 ##### Matrix